CasianLW/CarAiAssistant/README.md

-# Luxury Vehicle Rental App
+# AI-Driven Car Selection App

 ![gif](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExZGM1NWt5NWh2bDFoeGViZzFtZzNnNWpwZjY4dzlraGFhZTBzZHpncSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/XCnxhPBeOhlc6pUcN0/giphy.gif)

-Welcome to App Rental, the premier app for renting luxury vehicles effortlessly.
-Built with React Native and TypeScript, this app offers a seamless and intuitive experience for users looking to rent high-end cars with just a few taps.
-Whether you're looking to make a grand entrance at an event or simply want to enjoy the thrill of driving a luxury car, App Rental has you covered.
+Welcome to the AI Car Selector, a cutting-edge app designed to help users discover their ideal car matches based on AI-driven recommendations.
+Built with React Native and TypeScript, this app leverages advanced algorithms to tailor vehicle suggestions to your personal preferences and requirements, ensuring a customized car shopping experience.

 ## Features

-- **Browse a Wide Selection of Luxury Vehicles**: Choose from a curated list of high-end cars, including the latest models from top luxury brands.(coming soon)
-- **Seamless Booking Experience**: Book your ride in just a few steps, with real-time availability and transparent pricing.(coming soon)
-- **Personalized Recommendations**: Get suggestions based on your preferences and past bookings.(coming soon)
+- **AI-Powered Recommendations**: Receive personalized car suggestions based on sophisticated AI analysis of your preferences and driving habits.
-- **Secure Payment Gateway**: Complete transactions with ease and security using our integrated payment system.(coming soon)
+- **Explore a Diverse Range of Makes and Models**: Dive into a detailed catalog of cars, from luxury to economy, curated to suit a variety of tastes and budgets.
+- **Intuitive Selection Process**: Easily navigate through the car selection process with a user-friendly interface designed for optimal user experience.
+- **Secure and Efficient**: Enjoy a secure, fast, and efficient way to explore your car options without the hassle.

 ## Getting Started

 ### Prerequisites

+Ensure you have the following installed:

-- Node.js (LTS version)
+- Node.js (LTS version recommended)
 - npm or Yarn
 - Expo CLI

+To install Expo CLI globally:

 ```bash
 npm install --global expo-cli